Gardening in a New Light

 In conjunction with planning programs for this tour, the Great Falls Public Library is seeking relatives of descendents of Civil War veterans.
 We are interested in presenting a program where personal stories from the war will be shared.
 We are interested in your stories and history and believe they are of significant historical and cultural import.
 Please contact Jude Smith at 453-0349 or firstname.lastname@example.org for more information.

-The Great Falls Public Library is hosting free drop-in sessions November 21, December 5 and December 19, from Noon to 1 pm.
+The Great Falls Public Library is hosting free drop-in sessions on Thursday, March 6 and March 20, from Noon to 1 pm.
 These sessions will offer training for using electronic gadgets to access and utilize various library materials, including MontanaLibrary2Go.
 From MontanaLibrary2Go, patrons may download audio and e-books for check-out.
 The sessions are not meant as general training or tech support for electronic gadgets, but rather as stated above geared towards using electronic gadgets in relation to various library resources.

 Devices include, but are not limited to, e-readers, Smart phones, iPads, iPods, mp3 players and other comparable devices.
 If applicable, attendees are reminded to bring passwords and usernames.
 For more information on these ongoing trainings call the Information Services department at 453-0349.

 The Friends of the Great Falls Public Library announced that they will be holding special book donation days in preparation for their annual used book sale held in May.
 The dates of this year’s sale are May 14, 15, 17, & 18.